kensnyder/react-create-use-store/README.md

 components that consume the store through `useStore()`.
 The `store.setState` function can be called with a value that should replace the current state or an updater function that will receive old state and return new state.
-Calling `state.setState` will trigger a re-render on all components that consume the state.
+Calling `state.setState` will trigger a rerender on all components that consume any part of the state that changes.

 Note that by default, state persists even when all consumers have unmounted.
 The effect is similar to having a global state that your top level `<App />` consumes.
-To disable persistence, create the state with `autoReset` set to true.
+To disable persistence, create the state with `autoReset` set to `true`.

 Many global-state patterns like Redux do not have built-in ways to code split.
 In this library, code splitting can happen naturally because consumers must